JaGeo/MolecularToolbox/README.md

 # MolecularToolbox
 This software is able to convert ADPs between different formats, to calculate their as main-axis components and to convert VASP and PHONOPY output.

-Have a look at Doc/Documentation.pdf for an overview over the program.
+Have a look at Doc/Documentation.pdf for an introduction to the program.

 What to cite
 ----------